sjanadri/code-test/README.md

 ### Other considerations
-1. Feel free to make any changes you want as long as the existing tests are maintained and/or expanded
+1. Feel free to make any necessary changes

 #
 ## Exercise 5 - Bad Warehouse